Dancing the night away 100 years ago in the Riverside Ballroom in South Natick, and canoe rides on the Charles River.

 Then, disaster struck again.
 In 1924, the ballroom disappeared in a raging fire one day after Christmas.
 It wasn’t rebuilt.
 One lifelong South Natick resident recalled that the “greatest regret” of her youth was the destruction of the Riverside Ballroom before she was old enough to go there for her first turn on the dance floor.
 "My parents had promised me I could attend the dances once I was of age, but it closed."

 Charles Heinlein died in 1930, and his nephew, Frank, took over management of the canoe livery business.
-It was nearly destroyed in the Hurricane of 1938, and the part of the remaining structure was flattened in a 1945 snowstorm.
+The business was nearly destroyed in the 1938 hurricane, and part of the remaining structure was flattened in a 1945 snowstorm.

 Many folks in Natick and surrounding communities, who had spent pleasant and sociable hours on the dance floor and the river, cherished their lively memories for many years.